dcamper/terraform-azurerm-hpcc-aks/README.md

 This is a slightly-opinionated Terraform module for deploying an HPCC Systems cluster on Azure.
 The goal is to provide a simple method for deploying a cluster from scratch, with only the most important options to consider.

+The HPCC Systems cluster this module creates uses ephemeral storage (meaning, the storage will be deleted if the cluster is deleted) unless a predefined storage account is cited.
+See the `storage_account_name` and `storage_account_resource_group_name` options below.

 ## Requirements

 * This is a Terraform module, so you need to have Terraform installed on your system.
 Instructions for downloading and installing Terraform can be found at [https://www.terraform.io/downloads.html](https://www.terraform.io/downloads.html).